scaleconf/scaleconf.org/content/tickets.md

 # Tickets

-The following ticket options will be available soon
+Tickets will be available to purchase at the beginning of December 2013.